INSIGHTS IN ACTION

 When can EBITDA be used for SaaS valuation?

 Under certain conditions, current cash flow can be a reliable premise for valuation.
+For established SaaS companies with a substantial base of paying customers, EBITDA can provide a compelling picture of financial health.
 For established SaaS companies with earning power above $5 million ARR, or early-stage firms with a slow growth curve, EBITDA may still be used as the primary basis for valuation.
 As with traditional companies, there must be demonstrated profitability to signal future potential.

 Using ARR and EBITDA Together for SaaS Valuation

 While there are distinct criteria for valuation with ARR and EBITDA methods, both can work together to build a more complete picture.
-It's common to apply an ARR multiple to ARR for subscription revenue AND to apply an EBITDA multiple to the EBITDA of professional services.
+Triangulating toward a valuation separately using ARR and EBITDA multiples can be an effective method to confirm the result of one valuation method with another.
+It's also common to apply an ARR multiple to ARR for subscription revenue AND to apply an EBITDA multiple to the EBITDA of professional services.

 For example, a SaaS firm that produces ARR from subscription revenue can also generate one-time revenue from services like implementation or customization projects.
 Using both valuation methods together will account for the future profit potential of the ARR, as well as the current cash flow provided by one-time, non-recurring revenue.

 ARR may be an effective means of predicting future profits, and EBITDA may be a useful way to gauge current cash flow, but other factors must be considered when valuing a SaaS company.
+Customer success initiatives are also crucial, as they directly impact customer retention and overall business health.
 Investors, buyers, and sellers should also draw from several key SaaS metrics intrinsic to the long-term value and viability of a business.

-These core metrics will influence the multiple used to determine value, and include customer acquisition cost (CAC), lifetime value (LTV), churn, growth rate, gross margin and more.
+These core metrics will influence the multiple used to determine value, and include customer acquisition cost (CAC), customer lifetime value (CLV, LTV or CLTV), churn, growth rate, gross margin, long-term revenue projections and more.
 Multiples will also be adjusted with respect to market size, the age of a business, dependence on level of founder/owner involvement, and other factors.
 Evaluating a SaaS business without these other considerations may leave money on the table and give fodder to a buyer or investor to ratchet the valuation down.

 Accurate ARR Begins with Revenue Recognition